-Should a category have only a single competitor, that pilot may be allowed to compete "Hors Concours (H/C)".
-Judging and processing of the grades for the H/C pilot will be conducted normally, but that pilot will not be eligible for any medals or trophies, nor will the results of the flight be added to any point totals for regional or collegiate awards.
+Should a category have only a single competitor, that pilot may be allowed to compete "Hors Concours (H/C)" Judging and processing of the grades for the H/C pilot will be conducted normally, but that pilot will not be eligible for any medals or trophies.
+The results will, however, be counted toward eligibility for special awards at the contest (e.g., Grassroots) and point totals for regional or collegiate awards.